 Generally, Asian perms can last up to six months.

 However, if your hair is colored or damaged, the hair perm might not last as long.
+For that reason, it is also not recommended that you dye and perm your hair on the same day.

 These tips will help ensure your Asian perm stays in place for longer: